 - Mr Gruber, a Portobello Road antique shop owner, is one of Paddington’s best friends.

 - Paddington (like the Queen) has two birthdays.
 One is the 25th June and the other is 25th December.

-- He doesn’t get on well with a neighbour named Mr Gruber (My Gruber tries to trick Paddington into giving him money).
+- He doesn’t get on well with a neighbour named Mr Curry, who is always trying to take advantage of him.